MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 In general, type resolution rules require that a type name is fully qualified when referenced.
 An exception is when the type has been defined in the same namespace as the current type.
 The example above works as written if **Area** and **Volume** are both in the same namespace.

 ### Implemented interfaces
-A class declaration may also specify a list of interfaces that the class implements.
+A class definition may also specify a list of interfaces that the class implements.
 You specify the interfaces as a comma-separated list of interfaces following the (optional) base class.